Panthers win 13th straight, top Maple Leafs 3-2 in overtime

 Claude Giroux had a goal and two assists for Florida, while Aleksander Barkov had a goal and an assist and Mason Marchment had two assists.
 Sergei Bobrovsky stopped 34 shots.

+“We go into games with a lot of confidence,” Giroux said.
+“I feel after each win, we say we can play better.
+Everything is going great right now.
+We’re getting some bounces, making plays and having fun.
+We just have to keep going.”

-Justin Hall and Mitch Marner had goals for Toronto.
+Justin Holl and Mitch Marner had goals for Toronto.
 Jack Campbell finished with 32 saves.

+“I thought the guys came out, played hard, overcame a lot of adversity,’’ Campbell said.
+“You obviously want to come away with two points, but it is what it is.
+Just proud of the effort from the guys.”

 The Maple Leafs again held an early lead on the Panthers but failed to hold onto it.
 On April 5 in their last visit, Toronto led Florida 5-1 in the second period but ended up losing 7-6 in overtime.
 Saturday night, the Panthers fell behind 2-0 after the first period but were able to come back.